 - a copy of the amendments, if any;

-- a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required, but may be provided to the Uzbek Patent Office upon filing an application.
+- a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required unless it is signed by a proxy-holder.
+The executed PoA should be provided to the Uzbek Patent Office upon filing an application.

 For conventional applications it is necessary to provide a certified copy of a priority document if claimed.
 It may be provided to the Uzbek Patent Office within 3 months from filing an application.